-"It's best to be informed about your finances," says Paddock, the retired financial adviser.
+"It's best to be informed about your finances," says Paddock.
 "Every morning I go online and check my account, just to make sure nothing untoward has happened, and to spot any fraudulent transactions."

 He recommends doing the same.
 You will be less likely to overdraft your accounts if you consistently check them.
 And though banks work hard to spot and prevent fraud, you shouldn't rely solely on your financial institution to detect suspicious transactions.

 Keeping track of savings is also important.
 Often, banks and building societies offer attractive headline rates that expire after six to 12 months, leaving your savings languishing in a below-average account.
 Make a note in your diary to transfer your funds when this bonus period ends.
 And, of course, be sure that you're adding to your savings regularly and factoring it into your budget.